josegrq/Sweat/README.md

     yet.

     Current issues, Things that need more work:
-    Stories currently do not get added to the User Stories array.
-I believe this is just an issue with how I am trying to do it but I can't see to get it working properly without it crashing.
     Needs more testing with multiple users posts but since I was having trouble getting them to push into the Stories array I haven't been able to really look at this.
-    For whatever reason the Stories Schema does not like that the User.name is a thing, it doesn't allow me to look up the username which probably has the same sort of solution as the empty array.